-With a new innovation in the storage industry coming almost every quarter, it is no surprise to see a rapid adoption of these new storage components in data center storage systems.
-Before a transition to this new technology takes place, it is necessary to test the new components (especially SSDs) for understanding their behavior and common reliability issues under various circumstances.
+With a new innovation in the storage industry coming almost every quarter, it is no surprise to see the rapid adoption of these new storage components in data centre storage systems.
+Before a transition to this new technology takes place, it is necessary to test the new components (especially SSDs) for understanding their behaviour and common reliability issues under various circumstances.

-The tests were performed with fifteen commodity SSDs.
+The tests were performed with fifteen commodities SSDs.
 When power faults were injected to these drives, thirteen of them showed surprising results.
-The tested SSDs exhibited unexpected behavior manifesting five different types of failures, i.e. bit corruption, shorn writes, metadata corruption, unserializable writes, and total failure.
+The tested SSDs exhibited unexpected behaviour manifesting five different types of failures, i.e. bit corruption, shorn writes, metadata corruption, unserializable writes, and total failure.

 The results also showed some amount of data loss on all devices that encountered failure.
 Massive corruption was observed with two SSDs, one of which failed to register on the SAS bus and the other having one-third of the blocks severely corrupt after facing eight fault-injection cycles.

 The enthusiasts who claim that SSDs will soon take over the enterprise are oblivious to the reliability challenges these flash devices have posed that are yet to be worked upon.
-The experiments of the researchers from the University of Ohio and HP Labs brought to light different aspects of behavior of flash memory that might replace spinning disks used in data centers in the foreseeable future.
+The experiments of the researchers from the University of Ohio and HP Labs brought to light different aspects of the behaviour of flash memory that might replace spinning disks used in data centres in the foreseeable future.